zoe-gif/md-notes/Study notes/QS/Building Contract/Standard Form of Building Contract (Without Qty) 2006.md

 ## Master programme

-### 3.1 master programme to be submitted
+### 3.1 Master programme to be submitted

 - (1) The Contractor shall submit to the Architect within the time stated in the Appendix;
-    - (a) copies of a master programme prepared for his own purposes for organising, managing, planning, supervising and co-ordinating the carrying out of the Works and completing them by the Completion Date;
+    - (a) 6 copies of a master programme prepared for his own purposes for organising, managing, planning, supervising and co-ordinating the carrying out of the Works and completing them by the Completion Date;
-    - (b) a methos statement describing the methods of construction and the resources that he intends to use to carry out the Works;
+    - (b) a method statement describing the methods of construction and the resources that he intends to use to carry out the Works;
     - (c) a list of the names and details of the site management and supervisory team personnel, referred to in clause 10, with job descriptions and details of their durations on the Site; and
     - (d) a list of the plant, equipment and temporary works which he intends to supply, use or construct, as the case may be.
 - (2) The master programme shall: